 The research philosophy and the methodology used in the thesis are covered in chapter three.
 It describes the ontological basis of this research as one reality which is external and universal and the epistemology of this research is that knowledge is quantifiable and observable.
-The chapter describes that 'positivist' philosophy has been adopted and quantitative methods have been used.
+The chapter describes that 'positivist' epistemology has been adopted and quantitative methods have been used.
 Research design, sample selection process, and data analysis techniques have also been covered in this chapter.
-It also covers the ethical considerations of this research.
-Detailed description of the data generation and various methods are covered in each of the empirical chapters.
+The chapter also covers the ethical considerations relevant to this research.